What is the Florida Business Information Portal designed to do?

 If I don’t find my business type in the search, am I done?

 Probably not.
 Before starting a business, you will probably need to register with the Florida Department of State, the Internal Revenue Service and the Florida Department of Revenue to be ready to move forward.
+The standard registration process for non-regulated businesses category will provide you with a checklist of the normal steps to open a business that does not require a specific business license.
 You also need to check with your local county and municipal governments to find out about their requirements.

 Where can I find more information?